 Of course, in an unbalanced design, no such equilibrium exists.

 A lack of balance means that individual elements overpower one another and compete for attention, or dominate the page.
-Maybe too much contrast, visual clutter or blocks of text.
+This might include too much contrast, visual clutter, lack of alignment or blocks of text.
 But at the end of the day, a lack of balance causes a sense of tension, resulting in a design that’s not so visually appealing.

 How is balance applied in design?